-Joe has also taught criminal justice at Shriner University in Kerrville, and taught Employment Law at the graduate school of Chapman University, in California.
-Joe was a founding member of the Cedar Creek Rotary Club and currently serves on the board of trustees for the Bastrop Historical Society.
+Joe Grady has also taught Criminal Law at Schreiner University in Kerrville, and Employment Law at the graduate school of Chapman University, in California.
+Joe was a founding member of the Cedar Creek Rotary Club and is a current member of the Rotary Club of Bastrop County.
+He serves on the board of trustees of both the Bastrop Opera House and the Bastrop County Historical Society.

 Chris Kirby and his family have called Bastrop County home for more than 15 years.
 Licensed to practice for over 20 years, for the past decade Chris has focused on assisting small business owners, professionals, and their families to achieve their goals and protect their assets.